The Good, the Bad and the Ugly: Box office

-In Italy, the film grossed $6.3 million at the time.
+In Italy, the film grossed $6.3 million at the time, and was the second-highest-grossing release of the 1966–67 film season.
 In the United States and Canada, the film grossed $25.1 million.
 It also grossed in other international territories, for a total of grossed worldwide.
+(Note: The 1966 box office gross of $38.9 million is equivalent to $ in .)

 Critical response

-On review aggregator Rotten Tomatoes, The Good, the Bad and the Ugly holds an approval rating of 97% based on 77 reviews, with an average rating of 8.8/10.
-The website's critical consensus reads, "Arguably the greatest of the spaghetti westerns, this epic features a compelling story, memorable performances, breathtaking landscapes, and a haunting score."
-Metacritic, which uses a weighted average, assigned the film a score of 90 out of 100 based on 7 reviews, indicating "universal acclaim".
+Metacritic, which uses a weighted average, assigned the a score of 90 out of 100, based on 7 critics, indicating "universal acclaim".

 Upon release, The Good, the Bad and the Ugly received criticism for its depiction of violence.
 Leone explains that "the killings in my films are exaggerated because I wanted to make a tongue-in-cheek satire on run-of-the-mill westerns...
 The west was made by violent, uncomplicated men, and it is this strength and simplicity that I try to recapture in my pictures."
 To this day, Leone's effort to reinvigorate the timeworn Western is widely acknowledged.
-Furthermore, individual critics attacked the movie for its violence content and the fact it was a "Spaghetti Westerns".
-In a negative review in The New York Times, a critic Renata Adler said that the film "must be the most expensive, pious and repellent movie in the history of its peculiar genre."
+Furthermore, individual critics attacked the movie for its violence and the fact it was a "spaghetti Western".
+In a negative review in The New York Times, Renata Adler said that the film "must be the most expensive, pious and repellent movie in the history of its peculiar genre."
 Charles Champlin of the Los Angeles Times wrote that the "temptation is hereby proved irresistible to call The Good, The Bad and the Ugly, now playing citywide, The Bad, The Dull, and the Interminable, only because it is."
-Roger Ebert, who later included the film in his list of Great Movies, retrospectively noted that in his original review he had "described a four-star movie, but only gave it three stars, perhaps because it was a 'Spaghetti Western' and so could not be art."
-He would retrospectively give the movie a full 4 star rating.
+Roger Ebert, who later included the film in his list of Great Movies, retrospectively noted that in his original review he had "described a four-star movie, but only gave it three stars, perhaps because it was a 'spaghetti Western' and so could not be art."
+He would retrospectively give the movie a full four star rating.